star-hengxing/libuipc/docs/api_docs/uipc/geometry/AttributeSlot/index.md

-Template class to represent a geometry attribute slot of type T in a geometry attribute collection.
+Template class to represent a geometries attribute slot of type T in a geometries attribute collection.

 :material-code-tags: **Template parameter** `T`
 :    The type of the attribute values.